guiadco/semantic-release-discord/README.md

 If the ```DISCORD_USERNAME``` environment variable is defined in your environment, it will be used instead of the `discordUsername` provided in the config.

+If the ```DISCORD_CHANNEL``` environment variable is defined in your environment, it will be used instead of the `discordChannel` provided in the config.